The SolarWinds Orion SUNBURST supply-chain Attack

 Identifying threat actor instructions

 The next step was to obtain historical records of DNS requests, including the response.
-We obtained some of the available historical data (as we find more data we will publish updates).
+We obtained some of the available historical data.

 The sample data contains 1528 DNS requests to avsvmcloud[.]com and their responses.